 Another example of direct use of a laser as a defensive weapon was researched for the Strategic Defense Initiative (SDI, nicknamed "Star Wars"), and its successor programs.
-This project would use ground-based or space-based laser systems to destroy incoming intercontinental ballistic missiles (ICBMs).
+This would ground-based project use space-based laser systems destroy or to incoming intercontinental ballistic missiles (ICBMs).
 The practical problems of using and aiming these systems were many; particularly the problem of destroying ICBMs at the most opportune moment, the boost phase just after launch.
 This would involve directing a laser through a large distance in the atmosphere, which, due to optical scattering and refraction, would bend and distort the laser beam, complicating the aiming of the laser and reducing its efficiency.